Grand Rex: From the 1940s to the 1980s

-During the Occupation, the Grand Rex is requisitioned by the German army, which turns it into « Soldatenkino », saving it for its troops of soldiers on leave.
-In September 1942 it is the target of a bombing by the Détachement Valmy.
-The cinema reopens on October 13, 1944, after the Liberation of Paris.
-It shows an American film, while chewing-gums are available during the intermission.
-From April 12 to June 22, 1945, it temporarily closes, turned into a welcome center for the repatriate war prisoners.
-In 1946, Pinocchio is the first Disney feature film to be shown there.
+During the Occupation, the Grand Rex was requisitioned by the German army, which turned it into a Soldatenkino, saving it for its troops of soldiers on leave.
+In September 1942, it was the target of a bombing by the Détachement Valmy.
+The cinema reopened on October 13, 1944, after the Liberation of Paris.
+It showed an American film, with chewing gums available during the intermission.
+From April 12 to June 22, 1945, it temporarily closed and turned into a welcome center for the repatriated war prisoners.
+In 1946, Pinocchio became the first Disney feature film to be shown there.

-At that time, the program of Grand Rex is divided in two parts, with an intermission in between: a first one with a musical opening and the news, a second one with attractions (waterfalls, erupting volcanos…) and then the proper film.
-Dancers, musicians, machinery and ushers are therefore necessary for the smooth running of the show.
+At that time, the program of Grand Rex was divided into two parts, with an intermission in between: a first part with a musical opening and the news, a second part with attractions (waterfalls, erupting volcanos…) and then the proper film.
+Dancers, musicians, machinery and ushers were therefore necessary for the smooth running of the show.

-Starting on December 4, 1953, the first feature film in CinemaScope, The Robe, directed by Henry Koster, is projected there in tandem with the Normandie cinema located on the Champs-Elysées.
+Starting on December 4, 1953, the first feature film in CinemaScope, The Robe, directed by Henry Koster, was projected there in tandem with the Normandie cinema located on the Champs-Elysées.
 In 1950 already, during the screening of Gone with the Wind, the projectionist had enlarged the image during fire scenes.

-After the failure of the "Le Miroir de Neptune" (The Neptune Mirror) attraction in 1953 (swimmers performing in a transparent pool placed on the stage), the "Féerie des eaux" (Magic waters) attraction is created in March 1954, during which 3,000 liters are projected twenty meters high with lighting effects and a musical accompaniment.
-It is a success: water shows have enlivened the great hall every year at Christmas since 1954, the "Féerie des eaux" (Magic waters), shortly before the screening of the end of the year Disney film.
+After the failure of the "Le Miroir de Neptune" (The Neptune Mirror) attraction in 1953 (swimmers performing in a transparent pool placed on the stage), the "Féerie des eaux" (Magic waters) attraction was created in March 1954, during which 3,000 liters are projected twenty meters high with lighting effects and a musical accompaniment.
+It is a success: water shows have enlivened the great hall every year at Christmas since 1954, the "Féerie des eaux" (Magic waters), shortly before the screening of the end-of-the-year Disney film.

-In 1957, the escalator of the Grand Rex is inaugurated by Gary Cooper and Mylène Demongeot, superseding elevators.
-It is the first time a European hall is equipped with such material.
+In 1957, the escalator of the Grand Rex was inaugurated by Gary Cooper and Mylène Demongeot, superseding elevators.
+It was the first time a European hall was equipped with such material.

-In 1960, the cinema experiences a better attendance level than the Louvre Museum.
-Eight years later, the combination of the "Féerie des eaux" (Magic waters) and of The Jungle Book enables the Grand Rex to receive around 500 000 spectators.
+In 1960, the cinema experienced a better attendance level than the Louvre Museum.
+Eight years later, the combination of the "Féerie des eaux" (Magic waters) and The Jungle Book enabled the Grand Rex to receive around 500,000 spectators.

-In 1963, Alfred Hitchcock presents its new movie, The Birds there.
+In 1963, Alfred Hitchcock presented his new movie, The Birds there.

-In 1974, three small halls are added to the complex, at the location of the dressing and rehearsal rooms.
+In 1974, three small halls were added to the complex, at the location of the dressing and rehearsal rooms.
 The Rex Club, a disco club, replaces the "Rêve" dancing, a chic establishment which was created in 1932.

 Since the 1980s

-In 1984, the Grand Rex includes seven halls, then eight in 1990, but without having needed to divide the great hall, going against a trend noticeable in other cinemas.
-The Grand Rex and its Art deco facade are listed in the inventory of the Monument Historique in 1981.
+In 1984, the Grand Rex included seven halls, then eight in 1990, but without having needed to divide the great hall, going against a trend noticeable in other cinemas.
+The Grand Rex and its Art Deco facade are listed in the inventory of the Monument Historique in 1981.